strapi/community-content/README.md

   - Once your article is reviewed and published on our blog, you can submit your invoice to get paid.
 To issue and submit your invoice, please check the "how to get paid" section in our [FAQ](https://strapi.io/write-for-the-community)

-#### Step 7: Monitor Comments
+#### Step 7: Provide Support

 Once your blog post is published.
 Please click on discussion at the end of the post, register here: https://forum.strapi.io and click on "watching" to receive automatically a notification once a new comment is made.
-We rely on you to supoort the community.
+We rely on you to monitor comments on your blog post and support the community.

 #####  Resources: